AidenSandum/robofriends/README.md

-1. Drag the robofriends folder on your desktop or whichever directory you prefer
-2. Cd into the project folder and then type npm install on your terminal  or just open cmd
+You can easily view the project by cd'ing into the project folder via your terminal and then typing npm start or by executing it in a similar way depending on the packages that you're using.
-3. Then type npm start and the project will appear on your browser for you to look at